PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-f-c-fail.md

 Fluttershy frowns as the votes don't come in.
-"Aw, that's okay…"
+"Aw, that's okay… maybe it's for the better…"

-The mare says, "I'm sorry, ma'am."
+The mare says, "I'm sorry, miss."

-The group of ponies move on as Fluttershy slowly canters back to where her and Pinkie were earlier.
+The group of ponies move on as Fluttershy slowly trots back to where her and Pinkie were earlier.
 Pinkie is still there and greets her with a smile.

 This makes Fluttershy feel a little better and she half smiles.

 Pinkie grabs her and hugs her tightly.
 "I love you!"

 Her smile grows to a full one.
-"I love you too, what's up?"
+"Aww, I love you too, Pinkie.
+What's up?"

 After the hug, Pinkie stares at Fluttershy with a warm smile.
 "I really like you."